Florida bills would ban gender studies, transgender pronouns, tenure perks - The Boston Globe

 Advertisement

-A sixth education-related bill, House Bill 1, introduced by Reps.
-Kaylee Tuck (R-District 83) and Susan Plasencia (R-District 37), renders all parents eligible to receive state funds to send their children to private school, stripping away a previous low-income requirement, although low-income families would still be prioritized.
+A sixth education-related bill, House Bill 1, introduced by Representatives Kaylee Tuck, Republican-District 83, and Susan Plasencia, Republican-District 37, renders all parents eligible to receive state funds to send their children to private school, stripping away a previous low-income requirement, although low-income families would still be prioritized.
 It comes as the school choice movement is surging nationally, with Republican-led states passing laws that grant state funds to parents who can spend the money on religious and private schools.
 Tuck and Plasencia did not respond to requests for comment.

 Pat Barber, president of the Manatee Education Association, said this bill is the one that hurts most.